Israeli military accused of using media to trick Hamas | Law-Order

 Israeli military accused of using media to trick Hamas

-Just after midnight Friday, the Israeli military put out an ominous statement to the media: “IDF air and ground troops are currently attacking in the Gaza Strip.”
-The terse statement set off frenzied speculation that Israel had launched a ground invasion of Gaza -- a much-feared scenario that would mark a bloody escalation of this week's operation against Hamas militants.
+Early Friday, just after midnight, the Israeli military put out an ominous statement to the media: “IDF air and ground troops are currently attacking in the Gaza Strip.”
+The terse statement set off frenzied speculation that Israel had launched a ground invasion of Gaza - a much-feared scenario that would mark a bloody escalation of this week's operation against Hamas militants.
 Some reporters were even told outright the incursion had begun.

 Hours later, the military issued a “clarification.”
 There were no troops inside Gaza.
 But by then, several major news outlets had erroneously reported the ground offensive was under way.